 Is this a compliment?
 A mildly rude statement?
-The jury is still out on that one.
-But telling someone they look festive instead of handsome, pretty or simply “nice” is really only appropriate when one is wearing a Santa hat, ugly sweater and a string of lights.
+The jury is still out on that one, but telling someone they look festive instead of handsome, pretty or simply “nice” is really only appropriate when one is wearing a Santa hat, ugly sweater and string lights.

 OK, sure.
-People will go for a walk any time of the year.
-But what could drive someone to excuse themselves from a warm home to wander out into the biting cold and show?
+People will go for a walk at any time of the year, but what could drive someone to excuse themselves from a warm home to wander out into the biting cold and snow?
 Family.
 Yes, getting out of the house after a big holiday dinner and taking a stroll through the neighborhood is a perfect way to deal with holiday houseguests.

-Walking isn’t the only way to escape some of the more irritating members of your family during the holidays.
-You can also grab some folks you actually get along with and go for a nice long drive.
-As you listen to some Christmas music, go on a mini road trip to check out the best holiday light displays in your state.
+Walking isn’t the only way to escape some of your family during the holidays.
+As you listen to Christmas music, go on a mini road trip to check out the best holiday light displays in your state.

-You’d think that the snide comments about going for seconds of stuffing would be left at the Thanksgiving table, but you’ll hear plenty of this chatter during the Christmas season too.
+You’d think that the snide comments about going for seconds of stuffing would be left at the Thanksgiving table, but you’ll hear plenty of this chatter during the Christmas and New Year season too.
 But don’t worry what other people think.
-Go for that extra-large Christmas tree sugar cookie.
-The holidays only come but once a year, after all!
+Go for that extra-large mitten-shaped sugar cookie.
+The holidays only come but once a year, after all.

 Sometimes it can feel like Christmas has lost any religious meaning and is all about the gifts.
-And while December 25 is a major Christian holiday, Christmastime is also about being with friends and loved ones and showing them how much you care.
-And those Christmas gifts on store shelves in the fall are actually a good thing!
-They help people to budget their holiday.
-So if it bothers you, just move on.
+While Dec.
+25 is a major Christian holiday, Christmastime is also about being with friends and loved ones and showing them how much you care.

-It’s not often that people wish for cold weather and piles of snow.
-But then there is Christmas Day.
-Thanks to Bing Crosby, we’ve all been dreaming of an idyllic white Christmas for decades now.
-Luckily, there are some destinations that practically guarantee a white Christmas.
+It’s not often that people wish for cold weather and piles of snow, but then Dec.
+25 rolls around.
+Thanks to Bing Crosby, we’ve all been dreaming of a place “where the treetops glisten and children listen to hear sleigh bells in the snow.”
+Luckily, there are some states that get the most snowfall.